 Courses range from algebra to trigonometry, statistics, calculus and differential equations.
 A highly supportive, research-based developmental curriculum helps students needing to build basic skills.
 Specialty courses include Math for Elementary Teachers, Math for Liberal Arts, and Applied Algebra/Trigonometry.

 Here’s what some of our alumni have to say about their studies at KCC.

 Michelle Kenealy, transfer student

 “I always struggled with math in high school.
 I scored high in the pre-testing and got put in Pre-Calculus!
 Our instructor had us work with a partner to solve problems every morning on the white board and it helped get the day started and always had me thinking.
 My professor made it fun by involving projects and playing games.
 The one-to-one interactions with the professor are exactly what I needed and it made the assignments easier to understand.
 I won’t forget that class!”

-Jarrett Dunn, BA in Mathematics from Albion, attending Michigan Tech for a Master’s in Mathematical Science
+Jarrett Dunn, BA in Mathematics from Albion, Michigan Tech graduate student in Applied Mathematics

 “My favorite thing about KCC is the small community environment and the close personal attention I received from the instructors.
 KCC will always be the place where that spark of inspiration ignited my mind.
 Calculus began to come alive for me and I knew then that I wanted to continue studying mathematics.”